PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Results and Discussion

-These morphological results demonstrate that cGAN-generated images preserve fundamental characteristics of real porous media across three critical dimensions.
+These morphological results demonstrate that cGAN-generated images preserve key characteristics of real porous media across three measured dimensions.
 The accurate reproduction of average pore radius, specific surface area, and tortuosity confirms preservation of essential pore network characteristics that govern subsurface fluid flow.
-Particularly noteworthy is the successful reproduction of inverse porosity-tortuosity relationships across all samples, which validates that the model captures connectivity principles rather than merely replicating visual patterns.
-The systematic preservation of surface area relationships further ensures accurate representation of fluid-rock interactions across different formation types, a critical requirement for reactive transport modeling applications.
+Notably, the inverse porosity-tortuosity relationship is reproduced across all samples, which validates that the model captures connectivity principles rather than merely replicating visual patterns.
+The systematic preservation of surface area relationships further ensures accurate representation of fluid-rock interactions across different formation types, an essential requirement for reactive transport modeling applications.

-The performance differential between samples provides additional validation of the model's geological authenticity.
-Sample 2 consistently demonstrates superior morphological preservation due to its well-developed grainstone pore networks, while Sample 3 presents systematic challenges arising from its fine-grained crystalline structure with anhydrite inclusions.
-Rather than indicating model limitations, these variations correlate directly with established geological complexity rankings, demonstrating the model's sensitivity to formation-specific characteristics.
-This differential performance actually strengthens confidence in the model's ability to distinguish between geological fabrics of varying complexity.

-Furthermore, both representative samples exhibit the expected physical relationships that characterize natural porous media.
-Pore radius increases systematically with porosity, specific surface area shows consistent porosity-dependence, and tortuosity maintains its characteristic inverse relationship with porosity, decreasing from 1.61-1.41 for Sample 2 and 1.61-1.53 for Sample 3 as porosity increases from low to high values.
-This preservation of interrelated parameters confirms that the model has learned fundamental pore network relationships essential for accurate fluid flow predictions, rather than simply memorizing training patterns.
-The consistency of these physical relationships across different geological formations further validates the model's capability to generate geologically meaningful representations suitable for subsurface characterization applications.